Raewyn Connell: Gender

 In the late 1980s she developed a social theory of gender relations ("Gender and Power", 1987), which emphasized that gender is a large-scale social structure not just a matter of personal identity.
 In this text, she proposed that the word "gender" be discussed in terms of three structures (power, production/labor and emotion/sexual relations).
-In applied fields she has worked on poverty and education, sexuality and AIDS prevention, and labor movement strategy.
-Connell and Messerschmidt collaborated on a piece, “Hegemonic Masculinity: Rethinking the Concept,” 2005, in response to the skepticism about the outcome that at her theory creates a fixed typology.
+In applied fields she has worked on poverty and education, sexuality and AIDS prevention, and labour movement strategy.
+Connell and Messerschmidt collaborated on a piece, "Hegemonic Masculinity: Rethinking the Concept", 2005, in response to scepticism that the outcome of her theory creates a fixed typology.
 In addition to supporting the categorization of her theories, Connell emphasizes the relationship between men and emotions.
 Connell argues that in today's society, men may be so emotionally disconnected that they are not conscious of their emotional states, such as depression.
 Many males have learned from their parents, friends, or other peers that they should not show emotion as it can be seen as a weakness.
 Once these boys become adults, they have developed the ability to suppress their emotional responses, such as crying or even sad facial expressions, to the point where they are really unaware of these emotions and unable to connect with them.
 One gender cannot be examined in isolation from another and emphasizes that there are disparities among males, even though neither one chooses the Postmodern practice of completely undermining this concept.
 Connell's writings emphasize the heterogeneous nature of masculinity.
 In contrast to feminism, masculine politics, according to Connell, cannot be a political movement.
 Women's marginalized identities frequently undergo positive evaluation on the part of feminists.
 On the other hand, authors on masculinity are almost always critical of the benefits that come with being a man.

-Masculinity
+Masculinities

-Connell is best known outside Australia for studies of the social construction of masculinity.
+Connell is best known outside Australia for studies of the social construction of masculinities.
 She was one of the founders of this research field, and her book "Masculinities" (1995, 2005) is the most-cited in the field.
 Hegemonic masculinity, a theory developed by Raewyn Connell, has had a significant impact on feminist sociology.
-In their critique of the sex-role theory, Connell and her co-authors claim that the emphasis on internalized norms, attitudes, and behaviors of society obscures structural inequalities and power dynamics and misrepresents the gendering process.
+In their critique of the sex-role theory, Connell and her co-authors claim that the emphasis on internalized norms, attitudes, and behaviours of society obscures structural inequalities and power dynamics and misrepresents the gendering process.
 For instance, girls and women are frequently expected to behave politely, be accommodating, and be caring.
 Men are typically supposed to be powerful, combative, and fearless.
 Gender role expectations exist in every country, ethnic group, and culture, although they can vary greatly among them.
 The concept of hegemonic masculinity has been particularly influential and has attracted much debate.
 She has been an advisor to UNESCO and UNO initiatives relating men, boys and masculinities to gender equality and peacemaking.